-START E :
+START (E):

 This position starts the engine.
-As soon as the engine has started, release the ignition switch immediately.
+As soon as the engine has started, release the knob immediately.
 It will automatically return to the ON position.

 The ignition switch cannot be turned back to the LOCK position unless the shift selector is in the P (Park) position.
 (It can be turned only to the (B) position.)